 Routine and “Catch-Up” Immunization Schedules

 Both routine and “catch-up” schedules are updated yearly by the CDC and the AAP.
-You can also find the latest routine and catch-up schedules on our website.
 "Catch-up" schedules and minimal intervals between vaccinations vary depending on the age of the child and the specific vaccine.

 The majority of childhood immunizations are administered by IM injection; exceptions include:

 - Subcutaneous: measles, mumps, and rubella (MMR); varicella; and measles, mumps, rubella, and varicella (MMRV)